eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 Description: Password of the key-pair for signing verifiable credentials.
 Default value: N/A

+Variable: `ISSUER_METADATA_SIGNED_METADATA_ENABLED`
+Description: Whether to enable support for signed metadata or not.
+Default value: `true`

 Variable: `ISSUER_METADATA_SIGNED_METADATA_ISSUER`
 Description: Value of the `iss` claim of the signed metadata.
 Default value: Value of `ISSUER_PUBLICURL`